Fault Attacks on ML-based Quantum Control and Error Correction: Background

 \subsection{ML-based Readout Error Correction}

-Today, ML algorithms are being more frequently leveraged to help with the measurement and readout logic.
-Deep neural networks can capture non-linear decision boundaries and correlations that arise from multiplexed readout, crosstalk, and non-Gaussian noise, improving discrimination accuracy and calibration robustness~\cite{lienhard2022dnnreadout,kim2021deeplearning_readout}.
-For example, HERQULES emphasizes \emph{hardware-efficient} ML post-processing and scalable deployment, making embedded or near-device execution plausible for low-latency feedback loops~\cite{maurya2023herqules}.
-Because such models may sit on the critical path of syndrome extraction and classical control, their integrity is directly tied to the trustworthiness of the overall quantum computation~\cite{xu2024quantum,trochatos2024dynamic}.
+ML is increasingly leveraged in the readout path.
+Deep networks capture non-linear boundaries and correlations from multiplexed readout, crosstalk, and non-Gaussian noise, improving discrimination and calibration robustness~\cite{lienhard2022dnnreadout,kim2021deeplearning_readout}; HERQULES in particular emphasizes \emph{hardware-efficient} post-processing suitable for embedded, low-latency execution~\cite{maurya2023herqules}.
+Because such models sit on the critical path of syndrome extraction and control, their integrity is tied to the trustworthiness of the whole computation~\cite{xu2024quantum,trochatos2024dynamic}.